gggyqdn/learn-git/readme.txt

 git is a disributed version control systerm
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL
+Git has a mutable index called stage